Paycom Software (PAYC) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the maker of human-resources and payroll software had gained 14.28% in the past month.
-In that same time, the Computer and Technology sector gained 3.62%, while the S&P 500 gained 6.22%.
+Prior to today's trading, shares of the maker of human-resources and payroll software had gained 5.74% over the past month.
+This has outpaced the Computer and Technology sector's loss of 1.96% and the S&P 500's gain of 2.61% in that time.

-Wall Street will be looking for positivity from Paycom Software as it approaches its next earnings report date.
-This is expected to be May 2, 2023.
-The company is expected to report EPS of $2.34, up 23.16% from the prior-year quarter.
+Investors will be hoping for strength from Paycom Software as it approaches its next earnings release, which is expected to be May 2, 2023.
+On that day, Paycom Software is projected to report earnings of $2.34 per share, which would represent year-over-year growth of 23.16%.
 Meanwhile, our latest consensus estimate is calling for revenue of $444.23 million, up 25.66% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.45 per share and revenue of $1.7 billion.
-These totals would mark changes of +21.34% and +23.61%, respectively, from last year.
+PAYC's full-year Zacks Consensus Estimates are calling for earnings of $7.45 per share and revenue of $1.7 billion.
+These results would represent year-over-year changes of +21.34% and +23.61%, respectively.

 Investors might also notice recent changes to analyst estimates for Paycom Software.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Paycom Software is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Paycom Software currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Paycom Software is currently trading at a Forward P/E ratio of 40.92.
-For comparison, its industry has an average Forward P/E of 42.3, which means Paycom Software is trading at a discount to the group.
+Looking at its valuation, Paycom Software is holding a Forward P/E ratio of 38.74.
+This represents a discount compared to its industry's average Forward P/E of 39.4.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report